 The acts enumerated below are strictly forbidden.
 They consist of conducts or communications reflecting discredit upon the School or seriously unbecoming to a responsible citizen of the MPH community.
 In the Upper School, students committing any of these acts will face a disciplinary action from the school.
-This disciplinary action could take the form of a Student Faculty Judicial Committee (SFJC) or a meeting with the Head of School.
+This disciplinary action could take the form of a Student Faculty Judicial Committee (SFJC) or a meeting with the head of school.
 This disciplinary action will be reported to colleges:

 - 1. Sale, use, possession, or being under the influence of alcohol, drugs (including misused prescription drugs), narcotics, or mind-altering materials, or possession of drug paraphernalia on the MPH campus, on the property of Pebble Hill Presbyterian Church; or at any school function. - 2.
-Dishonesty, including lying, cheating, and plagiarism (see policy below). - 3.
+Dishonesty, including lying, cheating, and plagiarism (see policy in Character and Honor). - 3.
 Smoking or vaping, or possession of tobacco products, vaporizers or e-cigarettes on school property or on the property of Pebble Hill Presbyterian Church, or during school events. - 4.
 Absence from the campus without permission. - 5.
 Gambling in any form. - 6.
 Sexual harassment (see policy below). - 7.
-Fighting; hazing; bullying (see policy below), including the use of exclusion, isolation or language intended to harass or intimidate, especially if that language includes slurs or insults rooted in ethnicity, gender, religion, sexual orientation, or other factors that lend themselves to stereotyping; threatening physical violence as a means of intimidation.
+Fighting; hazing; bullying (see policy below), including the use of exclusion, isolation or language intended to harass or intimidate, especially if that language includes slurs or insults rooted in ethnicity, gender, religion, sexual orientation, or other factors that lend themselves to stereotyping; threatening physical violence as a means of intimidation. - 8.
+Theft; vandalism; destruction, defacement or unauthorized use of others' property. - 9.
+Conduct, wherever occurring, that constitutes a violation of New York or United States criminal laws, or of the criminal laws where the conduct occurred, whether or not the student is prosecuted or convicted for such conduct.

-- 8. Theft; vandalism; destruction, defacement or unauthorized use of others' property. - 9.
-Conduct, wherever occurring, that constitutes a violation of New York or United States criminal laws, or of the criminal laws where the conduct occurred, whether or not the student is prosecuted or convicted for such conduct. - 10.
-Possession of weapons or explosives on campus (including in vehicles in a school or on Pebble Hill Church grounds) or at any school event, including but not limited to trips, sporting events or dances, whether held on campus or elsewhere.
+- 10. Possession of weapons or explosives on campus (including in vehicles in a school or on Pebble Hill Church grounds) or at any school event, including but not limited to trips, sporting events or dances, whether held on campus or elsewhere. - 11.
+Conducts or communication reflecting discredit upon the School or seriously unbecoming to a responsible citizen of the MPH community.